Sardinhator/postgresql-tutorial/resources/theory.md

 ## JOINS

+Joining allows you to combine related information from multiple tables to answer a question.
+This isn't just beneficial for ease of querying: a lack of join capability encourages _denormalisation_ of data, which increases the complexity of keeping your data internally consistent.

 Assume we have two tables, `customers` and `orders`, with the following structure and sample data:

 - Table: customers